-The stock HSF will provide ample cooling power for your Core i3 or Phenom II, but you want to treat your CPU right don't you???
+The stock HSF will provide ample cooling power for your processor, but you want to treat your CPU right don't you???
 There are a number of inexpensive, quality coolers available now, don't let your CPU languish beneath the stock cooler.

-Editor's Choice: Cooler Master Hyper TX3.
-An excellent low cost HSF, an excellent baseline for a budget system and certainly better then stock.
+Editor's Choice: Cooler Master Hyper 212 Plus.
+An excellent low cost HSF, an excellent baseline for a mid-range system and a step up from lower cost coolers.
 Check out our review here.

 This is what to look for when buying a motherboard, regardless of chipset or processor it supports:

 Good chipset cooling.
 Chipsets these days continue to run hotter.
 Better cooling means improved stability, improved longevity and better overclocking potential.
 Be mindful when using a passively cooled motherboard (even one with the works, including copper heatsinks and heatpipes) to ensure that you can provide the coolers with adequate airflow.

 Solid state capacitors.
 Offers improved longevity and heat resistance as well as avoids the dreaded "leaking" capacitor problem.